-You may have no signs or symptoms with DISH.
+You might have no signs or symptoms with DISH.
 For those who have signs and symptoms, the upper portion of the back (thoracic spine) is most commonly affected.
-Signs and symptoms may include:
+Signs and symptoms might include:

 - Stiffness.
 Stiffness may be most noticeable in the morning.

 - Pain.
 You may feel pain in your back or in other affected areas, such as your shoulder, elbow, knee or heel.

 - Loss of range of motion.
 You may notice this most when stretching side to side.